Milan · Operators

 The Milan-headquartered mid-cap manufacturer has a strong European book and a strong Mediterranean book.
 The product is technically sound, the family ownership has carried four generations, the European OEMs that buy the part have been buying the part for decades.
 The push into US OEM procurement is real, the part is on the qualification roster at one or two US automotive, medtech, or aerospace tier-ones, and the conversation has stalled at the commodity-manager level.
 The same sales motion that wins inside Stellantis-Italy or Volkswagen-Wolfsburg goes quiet inside Detroit, Wichita, or Indianapolis.

-American buyers, whether a US OEM commodity manager, a US enterprise procurement officer, a US clinical buyer, or a US wholesale buyer at Saks or Bergdorf, filter on the same three signals: US category anchor, US-readable past-performance translation, US peer set.
+American buyers, whether a US OEM commodity manager, a US enterprise procurement officer, a US clinical buyer, or a US wholesale buyer at Saks or Bergdorf, filter on the same three signals: US category anchor, US-market past-performance translation, US peer set.
 Milan commercial culture leads on craftsmanship, continuity, and design.
 Both work in their own buyers.
 They do not translate.
-The work is to put US category, US peer set, and US-procurement risk architecture in the lead, with the heritage signal sitting behind, no longer carrying the opening claim.
+The work is to put US category, US peer set, and US-procurement risk answers in the lead, with the heritage signal sitting behind, no longer carrying the opening claim.

 Operator shapes inside Milan.